mpmccord/ratsgame/README.md

 Player: 5 hit points against rats
 Defenses: noseplugs of lavender, trash can shields
 attacks: ziplocks against the cheese, exploding kitties against the rats.
+To play: run the program on a terminal.